 How to Move a Refrigerator Safely, According to Pro Movers

 Professional movers are well-versed in the problems that can arise when moving major appliances like refrigerators.
-They can leak, collect mold or mildew, destroy floors, and scratch walls—and if you’re moving it yourself, there’s a greater risk for all of the above.
-If you have to move your fridge, make sure you follow these directions to do so safely (and if you need to move other appliances, we’ve got that covered too).
+They can leak, collect mold or mildew, destroy floors, and scratch walls — and if you’re moving it yourself, there’s a greater risk for all of the above.
+If you have to figure out how to move a refrigerator on your own, like if you’re upgrading your appliances, without the help of a professional mover, make sure you follow these directions to do so safely (and if you need to move other appliances, we’ve got that covered too).

 How do I prepare my refrigerator for moving?